gohugoio/hugo/content/en/content-management/front-matter.md

 : the type of the content; this value will be automatically derived from the directory (i.e., the [section][]) if not specified in front matter.

 url
 : the full path to the content from the web root.
 It makes no assumptions about the path of the content file.
-It also ignores any language prefixes of the multilingual feature.
+See [URL Management](/content-management/urls/#set-url-in-front-matter).

 videos
 : an array of paths to videos related to the page; used by the `opengraph` [internal template](/templates/internal) to populate `og:video`.